Shane O'Neill, 3rd Earl of Tyrone: Dealings with Philip III

-Philip III of Spain denied the many requests from Shane's father to associate himself with Shane.
+Philip III of Spain denied the many requests from O'Neill's father to associate himself with O'Neill.

-Two of Shane's half-brothers died from illnesses in quick succession—Hugh died in Rome in 1609; Henry died in Aranda in 1610.
-Shane's father Hugh aimed to strengthen Philip III's favour toward Shane, now his eldest surviving son.
-In 1612, prior to Shane's confirmation, Hugh requested that Philip III be Shane's sponsor.
+Two of O'Neill's half-brothers died from illnesses in quick succession—Hugh died in Rome in 1609; Henry died in Aranda in 1610.
+O'Neill's father Hugh aimed to strengthen Philip III's favour toward O'Neill, now his eldest surviving son.
+However, Philip III sought to avoid appearing to side with Irish rebels, which could instigate warfare with England.
+(Note: In 1612, prior to the confirmation of one of Tyrone's sons, Hugh requested that Philip III be the child's sponsor.
 The request was discussed by the Spanish Council of State.
-Philip III sought to avoid appearing to side with Irish rebels, which could instigate warfare with England.
-The Council of State recommended that instead, the Spanish ambassador to Albert VII should act as Shane's sponsor in his own name.
-(Note: In 1996, Micheline Kerney Walsh stated that it was Shane's brother Brian who Hugh requested that Philip III be the sponsor of.)

-In 1613, Shane went to the court at Brussels as a page to the Infanta Isabella Clara Eugenia, Albert VII's wife and joint sovereign.
-Shane's father continued to compel the Spanish government to grant Shane special privileges which could be of use to his exiled countrymen.
-In September 1614, Hugh sent another petition to Philip III asking him to make Shane a Knight of the Military Order of Santiago.
-In November, the Infanta wrote in support of Shane.
-Philip III refused this, stating that other individuals of merit must be attended to first, but that he would consider anything that could be done for Shane.
+The Council of State recommended that instead, the Spanish ambassador to Albert VII should act as the child's sponsor in his own name.
+In 1957, the historian Micheline Kerney Walsh identified Shane as this child.
+However, in 1996 she clarified that it was Shane's brother Brian.)
+In 1613, O'Neill went to the court at Brussels as a page to the Infanta Isabella Clara Eugenia, Albert VII's wife and joint sovereign.
+O'Neill's father continued to compel the Spanish government to grant O'Neill special privileges which could be of use to his exiled countrymen.
+In September 1614, Hugh sent another petition to Philip III asking him to make O'Neill a Knight of the Military Order of Santiago.
+In November, the Infanta wrote in support of O'Neill.
+Philip III refused this, stating that other individuals of merit must be attended to first, but that he would consider anything that could be done for O'Neill.